yosebyte/nodepass/README.md

    - Purpose: Informs the client about the server's remote endpoint port
    - Timing: Sent periodically during health checks

-2. **Launch Signal**:
+2. **TCP Launch Signal**:
-   - Format: `launch://<connection_id>`
+   - Format: `tcp://<connection_id>`
-   - Purpose: Requests the client to establish a connection for a specific ID
+   - Purpose: Requests the client to establish a TCP connection for a specific ID
-   - Timing: Sent when a new connection to the target service is received
+   - Timing: Sent when a new TCP connection to the target service is received

+3. **UDP Launch Signal**:
+   - Format: `udp://<connection_id>`
+   - Purpose: Requests the client to handle UDP traffic for a specific ID
+   - Timing: Sent when UDP data is received on the target port

 ### Signal Flow
 1. **Signal Generation**: